 The flipside is that your loyalty program will succeed when you make personalized experiences the consistent hallmark of your brand throughout the customer lifecycle.

 Running an Experienced-Based Loyalty Program

 Running a loyalty program doesn’t automatically translate to sacrificing your profit margins — although for many, that’s what they think of first.
 Loyalty is much more than that.
 Loyalty

 stems from your entire relationship, the way the customer experiences your brand at every touchpoint in their journey with you.

 Long-term relationships with customers allow you to collect more zero- and first-party data, which you can then use to create more personalized interactions.
-When you tailor one experience after the other, you set such a high standard for any other brand that the customer is yours to lose (and will remain loyal as long as you continue to soothe their need for increasingly personal experiences).
+When you tailor one experience after the other, you set a high standard that your competitors will find hard to match.
+Your customer will then remain loyal as long as you continue to meet their need for that high level of personalized experiences.

 Go on.
 Spoil your customers rotten with personalization.
 Spoil them to the point that they turn up their noses at lesser experiences.
 It’s a great way to hit your goals and make your competitors cry.

 With consolidated data and a unified, 360-degree view of your customers, you have several loyalty tactics at your disposal to make their lives more convenient and rewarding:

 - Provide proactive notifications.
 Let customers know about product launches and upcoming events, when their wish list items drop in price, when an item is back in stock, and shipment progress.